 |Inferior oblique||Up and out||Down and in||III|

 The superior and inferior recti are set slightly medial to the midline.
 Hence they tend to move the eye slightly medially as well as up or down.
-This movement is offset by co-ordination with the lateral rectus and obliques.
+This movement is offset by co-ordination with the lateral rectus and oblique muscles.

 The trigeminal nerve is largely a sensory nerve but it does have a motor component in the mandibular division.

 Lightly touch each side of the face with a piece of cotton wool and ask if it feels normal and symmetrical.
 Alternatively, a light touch with a finger will suffice.
 Test the areas supplied by the ophthalmic, maxillary and mandibular branches.
-The spinal nerves from segments C2,3 supply the face for about 3 fingers' breadth in front of the ear.
+The spinal nerves from segments C2 and C3 supply the face for about three fingers' breadth in front of the ear.

-Ask the patient to clench their teeth.
+Ask the patient to clench his/her teeth.
 Both masseters should feel firm and strong.
 The contracting temporalis may also be felt.
 The pterygoids may jut the jaw forwards.

 Many neurologists omit the corneal reflex unless a sensory deficit is found, especially in the ophthalmic division, or if there is a lesion of another cranial nerve.
 Take a clean piece of cotton wool and ask the patient to look away from the side being tested.
 Gently touch the cornea with the cotton wool and the patient will blink.
 This requires the sensation of V but also the motor of VII.